starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/syntax.rst

 Builtins
 --------

-Builtins are included at the top of the cairo code file.
-They are invoked with the  ``%builtins`` directive followed by the name of the builtin.
+Builtins are included at the top of the Cairo code file.
+They are invoked with the  ``%builtins`` directive, followed by the name of the builtin.
 Additional builtins can be included on the same line with each new builtin separated by a space.

 .. tested-code:: cairo syntax_builtins

     %builtins output pedersen

-    function main():
+    func main():
-        return()
+        return ()
     end

-For more informaiton about builtins see :ref:`builtins`
+For more information about builtins see :ref:`builtins`